-Multi-age Programs are available at Strathmillan, Buchanan, Heritage, Linwood and Brooklands Schools for those residing within the school catchment areas of these schools.
+Multi-age programs are available at Strathmillan, Buchanan, Heritage, Linwood and Brooklands Schools for those residing within the school catchment areas.
 Children are grouped into classrooms containing students in grades 1, 2, and 3 and students in grades 4 and 5.
-Parents who wish this programming are asked to register in March.
+Parents who wish for this programming are asked to register in March.
 Further information may be obtained from the schools.

 Students are encouraged to register at their catchment area school, where they are guaranteed a spot.
 Families who wish to register their child in a non-catchment area school may do so, but will be placed on a wait list in order of receipt and informed of their child's acceptance or denial on or before June 27.
 Catchment area is determined based on your family's home address.
-Having your child in a child careprogram in a certain area does not translate to acceptance at a school within that catchment area.
+Having your child in a child care program in a certain area does not translate to acceptance at a school within that catchment area.
 For more information, please read our Guide to Early Years Out-of Catchment Registration Brochure.

 Lunch Supervision: Lunch supervision is provided for students who stay at school for lunch.

-Behaviour: Student conduct and discipline are areas emphasized in St. James-Assiniboia schools.
-Each school has developed a code of behaviour and many augment skill development in this area through the use of conflict managers.
-The Division's goal as set out in the Division's Code of Conduct brochure, is to provide a caring environment which develops creative thinking, a love for learning, self-esteem and respect for others.
-The Code of Conduct brochure describes the rights and responsibilities of students, parents and teachers within the Division.
+Behaviour: The Division's goal, as set out in our Code of Conduct, is to provide a caring environment which develops creative thinking, a love for learning, self-esteem and respect for others.
+The Code of Conduct describes the rights and responsibilities of students, parents and teachers within the Division.

-Internet Use Policies: Acceptable use policies for information technology access are in effect in the St. James Assiniboia School Division.
+Internet Use Policies: Acceptable use policies for information technology access are in effect in SJASD.
 Students and parents should read and be familiar with these acceptable use policies.
 All students accessing the Internet from Divisional facilities must have signed and turned in the Student Internet Acceptable Use Agreement and Parent Permission Form which is handed out at the start of the school year.
 Use of the computers in the school with or without a signed form is subject to the rules in the Acceptable Use Policy as all students are provided with the information at various points throughout the year.

-Student Services: Students attending schools in the St. James-Assiniboia School Division are eligible to receive a wide-variety of support services at no additional cost to the family.
+Student Services: Students attending schools in SJASD are eligible to receive a wide-variety of support services at no additional cost to the family.
 These services range from in-school supports such as resource and counseling assistance, to clinical services such as psychologists, social workers, speech and language therapy, or referral to outside agencies such as health professionals.
 For more information, visit Educational Support Services.